Infineon/mtb-example-ota-mqtt/README.md

 3. Install the Python interpreter and add it to the top of the system path in environmental variables.
 This code example is tested with [Python v3.8.10](https://www.python.org/downloads/release/python-3810/).

-> **Note:** This code example currently does not work with the custom BSP name for the KIT_XMC72_EVK_MUR_43439M2 and CY8CPROTO-062S3-4343W kits.
+    > **Note:** This code example currently does not work with the custom BSP name for the `KIT_XMC72_EVK_MUR_43439M2` and `CY8CPROTO-062S3-4343W` kits.
 If you want to change the BSP name to a non-default value, ensure to update the custom BSP name in *Makefile* under the relevant section.
-The build fails, if you do not update the custom BSP name.
+The build fails if you do not update the custom BSP name.

 ## Structure and overview